bvarg0613/LIDAR-Camera-Pointcloud-Colorization/README.md

-# LIDAR Backpack System (ROS 2)
+# LIDAR-Camera System Use

 ### End-to-End Setup, Deployment, and Colorized Mapping

 ## Overview

-This repository documents the full pipeline for building and operating a wearable LIDAR mapping system capable of generating 3D point clouds for underground environments.
-There is a section for manual point cloud colorization, but it is still rudimentary and the node may run slow depending on the hardware used.
+This repository documents the full pipeline for building and operating a LiDAR-based mapping system capable of generating three-dimensional point clouds in challenging environments.
+While the primary focus is on reliable geometry capture, the system also includes an initial implementation of point cloud colorization using multiple cameras.
+This colorization process is functional but remains computationally demanding and may perform slowly depending on the available hardware.

-The system integrates:

-* Ouster OS1 LIDAR (primary geometry sensor)
-* Four USB cameras (for colorization)
-* ROS2 (data handling and synchronization)
-* TF tree (sensor alignment)
-* SLAM (for mapping and repeatability)

-The final output supports:

-* Colorized point clouds
-* Corridor-scale mapping
-* Change detection workflows (e.g., CloudCompare)
+The system integrates an Ouster OS1 LiDAR as the primary sensing modality for geometric data acquisition, along with four USB cameras to provide visual information for colorization.
+ROS 2 is used as the backbone for data handling, communication, and synchronization, while a well-defined TF tree ensures proper spatial alignment between all sensors.
+In addition, SLAM is incorporated to improve mapping consistency and enable repeatable scans over time.

-This system is designed for GPS-denied, visually repetitive environments such as underground tunnels, where consistent geometry capture is critical.
+The resulting outputs support the generation of colorized point clouds, corridor-scale mapping, and post-processing workflows such as change detection using tools like CloudCompare.
+The system is specifically designed for GPS-denied and visually repetitive environments—such as underground tunnels—where maintaining consistent and accurate spatial representations is essential.

----

 ## System Architecture

-Core data flow:

-1. LIDAR publishes `/ouster/points` via ROS2
-2. Cameras publish `/cameraX/image_raw` and `/cameraX/camera_info`
-3. Static TF defines all sensor relationships
-4. Colorization node projects LIDAR points into camera frames
-5. Output is a colored point cloud

-Optional:

-6. SLAM refines pose and reduces drift
-7. Post-processing enables change detection

----
+The system operates through a structured data pipeline in which each sensor contributes to the final mapped output.
+The LiDAR continuously publishes point cloud data through ROS 2, while each of the four cameras publishes image streams along with their corresponding calibration information.
+A static TF tree defines the spatial relationships between the LiDAR, cameras, and base reference frame, ensuring that all data is expressed within a consistent coordinate system.

+Colorization is performed by projecting LiDAR points into the image planes of the cameras using known extrinsic transformations and intrinsic camera parameters.
+This process produces a colored point cloud that enhances interpretability of the environment.
+To further improve spatial consistency, SLAM is used to refine pose estimation and reduce drift over time.
+Finally, the generated datasets can be exported and analyzed in post-processing tools to enable applications such as change detection and deformation analysis.

-## Hardware Requirements
+Hardware requirements include:

 * Ouster OS1 LIDAR
 * 4× USB cameras (USB 3.0 recommended)